 Hair transplantation has become a leading solution in hair restoration, offering lasting results for individuals experiencing hair loss due to genetics, hormonal changes, or other factors.
-Among the latest advancements, Micro FUE (Follicular Unit Extraction) stands out as a minimally invasive technique that involves extracting individual hair follicles using micro-punch tools typically smaller than 0.9 mm.
+Among the latest advancements, Micro FUE (Follicular Unit Extraction) stands out as a minimally invasive technique that involves extracting individual hair follicles using micro-punch tools below 0.8 mm in diameter, smaller than the 0.8 to 1.0 mm punches (most commonly 0.9 mm) used in standard FUE.
 These follicles are then strategically implanted into areas with thinning or balding hair.

 What sets Micro FUE apart is its precision: the smaller punch size results in less trauma to the scalp, faster healing, and minimal visible scarring.
 This technique allows for higher graft survival rates, reduced follicular damage, and denser, more natural-looking hair restoration, especially in delicate zones like the hairline and temples.

 Patients who choose Micro FUE benefit from quicker recovery, minimal postoperative discomfort, and compatibility with various hair types, including fine and afro-textured hair.
-While the procedure is generally well-tolerated, common side effects include temporary redness, mild swelling, itching, or shock loss—a normal phase where transplanted hairs shed within the first few weeks before regrowth begins.
+While the procedure is well-tolerated, common side effects include temporary redness, mild swelling, itching, or shock loss, a normal phase where transplanted hairs shed within the first few weeks before regrowth begins.

 For those seeking excellence in both technique and experience, Vera Clinic in Istanbul offers cutting-edge solutions like Micro FUE, DHI Max, Oxycure Therapy, and Stem Cell Hair Treatment, all within a personalized care model.
 With an internationally certified medical team and a track record in treating diverse hair types and performing unshaved transplants, Vera Clinic is globally recognized for its clinical expertise and patient satisfaction.